Fiat Chrysler puts merger offer to Renault board

 MILAN/PARIS (Reuters) - Fiat Chrysler has made a “transformative” merger proposal to Renault, the Italian-American carmaker said, in a deal that would create a new third-ranked global manufacturer.

-The proposal, finalised in overnight talks with Renault, was being discussed at a meeting of the French group’s board early on Monday.
+The plan, finalised in overnight talks with Renault, was being discussed at a meeting of the French group’s board early on Monday, and sent shares in both companies sharply higher.

 The deal would create a carmaker selling 8.7 million vehicles annually with a strong presence across key regions, automotive markets and technologies, FCA said.
 It would generate 5 billion euros ($5.6 billion) in estimated annual savings.

-The “broad and complementary brand portfolio would provide full market coverage, from luxury to mainstream,” it added.
+The “broad and complementary brand portfolio would provide full market coverage, from luxury to mainstream,” FCA added.

-If successful, the FCA-Renault tie-up would alter the competitive landscape for rival carmakers from General Motors to Peugeot maker PSA Group, which recently held inconclusive talks with FCA.
+If successful, the tie-up would alter the competitive landscape for rival carmakers from General Motors to Peugeot maker PSA Group, which recently held its own inconclusive talks with FCA.

 It could also have profound repercussions for Renault’s 20-year-old alliance with Nissan, already weakened by the crisis surrounding the arrest and ouster of former chairman Carlos Ghosn late last year.